Measles (Rubeola) (cont.)

 - What adverse reactions can occur with the measles vaccination?

 - Who should be revaccinated against measles?

 - Where can I find more information about measles?

 What is the danger of getting measles while pregnant?

 If you contract measles while you are pregnant, you may have a miscarriage, a stillbirth, or a preterm delivery.
 There appears to be no risk of having birth defects (unlike an infection with the rubella virus, known as German measles).

-If I am exposed, how long does it take to develop symptoms?
+If I am exposed, how long does it take to develop symptoms and signs?

 The typical time from exposure to a person infected with measles to development of the initial symptoms is 10-12 days (the range is seven to 21 days).
 The rash occurs a few days after the initial symptoms (ranges from seven to 18 days from exposure).